iagsalazar1-cs/iagsalazar1-cs/README.md

 [**Cybersecurity Incident Response**](https://github.com/iagsalazar1-cs/Cybersecurity-Incident-Response)

 A dedicated repository for threat analysis and security monitoring.
 This includes documentation of my IR Certification Executive Summaries and hands-on projects using Splunk for dashboard creation, Wazuh for deployment and log management, and Wireshark for network attack investigation.
-(In progress...)

 **IR Certification Case Studies (CTF Challenges)**